nerdpudding/pptx_poc/Sprint1/DAILY_LOG.md

 #### Known Issues
 - Generation is slow (~3.7 t/s) - expected with 14B Q8 model and large context
 - Main `/api/v1/generate` endpoint still has JSON parsing issues (use debug panel for now)
+- **num_ctx bug:** Model crashes or generates repetitions when num_ctx is passed via API (see `ollama_api_research.md` for details).
+Workaround: don't send num_ctx, use modelfile default.

 #### Learnings
 - Ollama `format: "json"` is essential for reliable JSON output
 - File permissions matter in Docker - 600 permissions block nginx
 - SSE streaming requires `X-Accel-Buffering: no` header for nginx
+- num_ctx override via API doesn't work reliably with this model - use modelfile default

+#### Open Questions (for later)
+- How does OpenWebUI handle num_ctx? (it works there)
+- Should we explicitly load/unload model with `keep_alive` parameter?
+- Is there a model loading sequence required before changing parameters?

 #### Files Changed
 ```